Looking to find out what is WordPress management and why do you need it?

 You want it to be perfect.

-The thing with websites is that they are always a work in progress, it requires regular fixing and maintaining.
+The thing with websites is that they are always a work in progress, it requires regular fixing, monitoring site health score and maintaining.

 Which requires plenty of regular work and technical skills.
 If you are running a business website, it would probably be better to outsource.

 Do you manage WordPress yourself or have an outsourcing partner?
-Please hare your
+Please share your